Epstein–Barr virus: Latency

 EBV can exhibit one of three latency programs: Latency I, Latency II, or Latency III.
 Each latency program leads to the production of a limited, distinct set of viral proteins and viral RNAs.

 Also, a program is postulated in which all viral protein expression is shut off (Latency 0).

 Within B cells, all three latency programs are possible.
 EBV latency within B cells usually progresses from Latency III to Latency II to Latency I. Each stage of latency uniquely influences B cell behavior.
-Upon infecting a resting naive B cell, EBV enters Latency III.
+Upon infecting a resting naïve B cell, EBV enters Latency III.
 The set of proteins and RNAs produced in Latency III transforms the B cell into a proliferating blast (also known as B cell activation).
 Later, the virus restricts its gene expression and enters Latency II.
 The more limited set of proteins and RNAs produced in Latency II induces the B cell to differentiate into a memory B cell.
 Finally, EBV restricts gene expression even further and enters Latency I. Expression of EBNA-1 allows the EBV genome to replicate when the memory B cell divides.

 Within epithelial cells, only Latency II is possible.

-In primary infection, EBV replicates in oropharyngeal epithelial cells and establishes Latency III, II, and I infections in B-lymphocytes.
-EBV latent infection of B-lymphocytes is necessary for virus persistence, subsequent replication in epithelial cells, and release of infectious virus into saliva.
-EBV Latency III and II infections of B-lymphocytes, Latency II infection of oral epithelial cells, and Latency II infection of NK- or T-cell can result in malignancies, marked by uniform EBV genome presence and gene expression.
+In primary infection, EBV replicates in oropharyngeal epithelial cells and establishes Latency III, II, and I infections in B lymphocytes.
+EBV latent infection of B lymphocytes is necessary for virus persistence, subsequent replication in epithelial cells, and release of infectious virus into saliva.
+EBV Latency III and II infections of B lymphocytes, Latency II infection of oral epithelial cells, and Latency II infection of NK- or T-cells can result in malignancies, marked by uniform EBV genome presence and gene expression.